-- While most organizations implement OpenNotes electronically through patient portals, notes can also be printed at the end of a visit, or emailed or mailed to the patient at a later date. - We strongly recommend reminding patients by email when a note is available. - We recommend offering clinicians the ability to keep a note "private" (though our experience is that fewer than 1% of notes are hidden, and the percentage drops over time as clinicians and patients gain comfort with the new practice).
-In these cases it's important to communicate with patients about such decisions. - It's also important to develop a workflow to manage patients' requests to change or amend their notes.
+- While most organizations implement open notes electronically through patient portals, notes can also be printed at the end of a visit, emailed or mailed to the patient later. - We suggest that you review your portal and make every effort to make it easy for patients to find their open notes when they choose to do so. - We strongly recommend reminding patients by email when a note is available. - We recommend offering clinicians the ability to keep a note 'private' (though our experience is that fewer than 1% of notes are hidden, and the percentage drops over time as health professionals and patients gain comfort with the new practice).
+In such cases, it's important to communicate with patients about such decisions. - It's also important to develop a workflow to manage patients' requests to change or amend their notes.
 NOTE: Very few patients contact the clinician's office about something in the note, but among those who do, nearly 30% discovered an error in the record, suggesting an opportunity to improve safety.

 How will you facilitate amendments to the record?
-In most practices, changing a note is at the clinician's discretion.
-Patients and families may catch clinically important mistakes in notes, or find lapses in follow up that, once rectified, improve safety.
-Clinicians can often use existing mechanisms to modify a note as they move from paper to electronic records; for example, through addenda or other institutional procedures.
+In most practices, changing a note is at the health professional's discretion.
+Patients and families may catch clinically important mistakes in notes, or find lapses in follow ups that, once rectified, improve safety.
+Health professionals can often use existing mechanisms to modify a note as they move from paper to electronic records, for example, through addenda or other institutional procedures.

 Institutions may also develop new methods for patients to report inaccuracies and receive notification that changes have been made.
 You may want to designate a specific contact - a clinical staff person to triage concern or a member of a "patient relations" team - for patients who have concerns they would like to address with someone other than their clinician.